geowarin/smux/.junie/guidelines.md

 ## Repository tooling

-- Package manager: pnpm
-- The project is a monorepo using pnpm workspaces and containing two projects
+The project is a monorepo using pnpm workspaces and containing two projects:
   - a state machine library, smux in packages/smux
   - a demo React project, using smux in packages/react-app

+However: this is not relevant most of the time as all the commands you need are available from the parent package.json.

+- Package manager: pnpm
 - Formatter: Prettier
 - Linter: Oxlint
 - Test runner: Vitest (coverage via @vitest/coverage-v8)